Learn how to build a Countdown widget on your own

 export const configurationSchema

-, modify the following properties:
+, modify the following properties:type

 title